 It was last on the tracks for the public on January 1 and 2.

 The latter, which returned to steam in 2008 to haul the railway’s re-opening special following the devastating storms of 2007, is retiring from service after ten years to undergo an overhaul.

 Since then, it has clocked up 100,000 miles in preservation and has carried the Olympic Torch and HRH Princess Anne.

-Sir Keith Park was built in 1946 at the South Railway’s Brighton Works and entered service as South Railway no 21C153.
+Sir Keith Park was built in 1946 at the Southern Railway’s Brighton Works and entered service as South Railway no 21C153.

-The original train hauled prestige services such as the Golden Arrow on many occasions from the Stewarts Lane depot in Battersea, London.
+The original locomotive hauled prestige services such as the Golden Arrow on many occasions from Victoria in London.

 It was was withdrawn from service by BR in October 1966 and was towed to Woodham’s scrapyard at Barry the following March.